MinaPecheux/Advent-Of-Code/README.md

 Big thanks to [Eddie Li](https://github.com/xdl) for introducing me to this neat project!

 ## Repo organization
 The Github repository is subdivided per year, then by language.
-For now, I've worked mostly in Python, Javascript (Node JS) and C/C++, and mostly on the 2019 and 2018 challenges.
+For now, I've worked mostly in Python, Javascript (Node JS), C++, CSharp (C#) and C, and mostly on the 2019 and 2018 challenges.
 I will keep on filling the repository as I code up solutions in other languages or for more challenges :)

 <u>**Current progression**</u>